Note: last updated in June 2019.

 QUOTE: “It’s always nice when your research checks out with the view outside your window.” – Scott Duke Kominers, the Harvard Business School MBA Class of 1960 Associate Professor

-Creating infographics is a great help in learning, because it requires you to actually summarize concepts and identify certain things as important.
+Infographics are a great help in learning because this content format requires you to summarize concepts and identify certain things as significant.
 It helps your professor to better evaluate your knowledge, too.
-A whole host of handy (and free) tools are out there to help you with the designs.
-Visual.ly, Tableau and Infogram.com are just several to mention.
+A whole host of handy (and free) tools are out there to help you with the designs: Visual.ly, Tableau, Venngage, and Infogram are just several to mention.

-NB: if the task involves promoting research among college communities, making a comprehensive infographic significantly increases your chances of getting noticed.
+NB: If you also need to promote the research among college communities or online, a comprehensive infographic increases your chances of getting noticed by far.

-If you choose to work on your visualization with a freelancer, make sure not to leave it to the final day before submission.
-Creating images is time-consuming.
-Save yourself several wiggle days to input extra data as needed.
+If you choose to work on your data visualization with a freelancer, make sure not to leave it to the final day before submission.
+It’s time-consuming, so save yourself several wiggle days to input extra data as needed.

-When making a complicated visualization, skim to just one per academic paper to avoid clutter.
+When creating a complex visualization, skim to just one per academic paper to avoid clutter.